0xchase/Modality_old/readme.md

-PRIORITY - implement callFunction - gives args necessary to return specific value Change printing format to have [DEBUG] [PRINT] [HOOK] etc
+PRIORITY - implement callFunction - gives args necessary to return specific value Change printing format to have [DEBUG] [PRINT] [HOOK] etc Detect path explosion
+If path explosion detected, do one more loop to check where split occurs, print that instruction and address

 ## Debugger
  - Add avoid commands